Manifestations of Local Supersolidity of $^{4}$He around a Charged Molecular Impurity: Introduction

-In that long-standing quest of finding manifestations of supersolid behavior in \he{} systems, this leads to the question if fast rotation of a strongly interacting impurity could induce a pronounced superfluid response in a frozen, solid-like helium shell that, importantly, survives in large nanodroplets and even the bulk.
-If successful, this would open up a systematic path toward generating local supersolid behavior.

-To answer this fundamental question, we set out to study helium solvation of a promising charged molecular impurity, namely protonated methane \pmeth{}, using quantum simulations.
-Due to its charge, \pmeth{} interacts strongly with helium in the first place, about a factor of four stronger than other strongly interacting species such as SF$_6$.
-Secondly, \pmeth{} is a prototype of highly flexible molecules subject to large-amplitude motion leading to a full delocalization of all its hydrogens due to pseudo-rotational motion~\cite{marx_structural_1995}.
-Thirdly, an intricate coupling has recently been discovered between the molecular fluctuations of this peculiar impurity and bosonic exchange in very small complexes with up to only four \he{} atoms~\cite{uhl_quantum_2019}.

-Here, we decipher the quantum solvation structure and superfluid response of \pmeth{} in bosonic \he{} nano\-clusters of up to 60~helium atoms and unveil a new phenomenon.
-These puzzling results are referenced to \meth{} in helium~\cite{markovskiy_path_2009} to compare to the ``ordinary'' cousin of \pmeth{}, since \meth{} is a standard quasi-rigid neutral molecule.
-This is realized, considering the full flexibility of the molecule and the bosonic character of \he{} at $T=0.5$\,K, using our hybrid PIMD/PIMC approach~\cite{walewski_reactive_2014} as reviewed recently~\cite{brieuc_converged_2020}.
-All interactions involving \pmeth{} and \meth{} are represented using accurate neural network potentials trained to essentially converged coupled cluster electronic structure calculations \cite{schran_high-dimensional_2017,schran_automated_2020}.
-We refer to the SM for computational details, comprehensive benchmarks, and supporting analyses.
+We study quantum solvation and superfluid response of \pmeth{} in \he{} nano\-clusters of up to 60~helium atoms and unveil a novel phenomenon that is unknown in the microsolvation limit.
+These results are referenced to \meth{} in helium~\cite{markovskiy_path_2009} to compare to this ``ordinary cousin'' of \pmeth{}.
+Contrary to \pmeth{}, \meth{} is a standard quasi-rigid molecule subject to small-amplitude motion that is well described by quasi-harmonic deviations from a unique equilibrium structure.
+Moreover, as most neutral species, \meth{} does not feature such strong interactions as \pmeth{} with helium.